expo/expo/docs/pages/push-notifications/faq.md

 ### How often does the `ExpoPushToken` change?

-The `ExpoPushToken` will remain the same across app upgrades, and `eject`ing to the bare workflow.
+The `ExpoPushToken` will remain the same across app upgrades.
 On iOS, it will also remain the same even after uninstalling the app and reinstalling (on Android, this results in the push token changing).
 It will also change if you change your [`applicationId`](/versions/latest/sdk/application.md#applicationapplicationid) or `experienceId` (usually `@expoUsername/projectSlug`).

-The `ExpoPushToken` will never "expire" but if one of your users uninstalls the app, you'll receive a `DeviceNotRegistered` error back from Expo's servers, meaning you should stop sending notifications to this app.
+The `ExpoPushToken` will never "expire" but if one of your users uninstalls the app, you'll receive a `DeviceNotRegistered` error back from Expo's servers in your push receipts, meaning you should stop sending notifications to this app.

 ### Push notifications work in development, but not after I build the app